bart-lysander/form-builder-mailer/README.md

 * Check if the module is enabled (settings)
 * Check if the form has an email field for the end users email address
+* Check if the form has "Method" set to the option "store in database and send email"
 * Enable the log option in settings, submit a form and check the log file (default: %site.path_www%/app/logs/logs.log)

 ## Support